WOA-Project/SurfaceDuo-Guides/InstallWindows/DualBoot-SurfaceDuo.md

 Now we'll test the ability to boot into Windows in roughly the same way.

-Go to the bootloader mode once more with:
+Go to the Bootloader mode once more with:

 ```batch
 adb reboot bootloader